[Updated May 8, 2022]

 Driving Directions to Anna Ruby Falls:

-From Helen GA, drive north for one mile on GA Hwy 17 to Robertstown, then turn right on Hwy 356.
+From Downtown Helen, drive north for one mile on GA Hwy 17 to Robertstown, then turn right on Hwy 356.
 Go 1.3 miles and turn left on Anna Ruby Falls Road to reach a paved parking lot.

 The hike to the falls starts off at a parking area and follows a paved path to a wooden bridge across the rhododendron-lined banks of Frogtown Creek.